9 Screen-free Activities to Do With Your Kids

 Look at all of the Green Kids Craft box options here: Green Kids Crafts

 This isn’t something I have done a lot of with my girls, but I would like to be better about it.
 Science fair time is excruciating because they don’t think it’s very fun and I really want to change that.
 I am thinking that doing science projects for the fun of it during the summer will go a long way toward changing their attitudes about the scientific process.
 I’d really like to get to the point where when they ask a question about something that we can turn it into a science project to answer the question.
 Time to start really listening to their questions!

-Kiwi Crate also offers a box called Tinker Crate which offers some great scientific and building projects for kids.
+Green Kids Crafts also offers some great scientific and building projects for kids.

 4. Read Around the World

 I’m a huge advocate of summer reading, but sometimes telling the kids to just go read a book receives a lot of push back and complaining.
 I read out loud to them as much as I can, but even that gets old.

 This summer I want to do a project to see how many states and countries we can “read” as a family.
 So every time someone reads a book (whether by themselves or one I read to them), we will keep track of where it takes place and put a pin on our reading map.
 I’m hoping the idea will get my girls more motivated to take time to read.

 5. Get in the Car and Explore